denismr/SymmetricPCVT/README.md

 * C++14
 * Lua (luajit)

 I may implement the algorithm in more languages if there is demand.
-One such a possibility is a C wrapper for the C++ implementation, so that it can be used with FFI.
+One such a possibility is a C wrapper for the C++ implementation so that it can be used with FFI.

 ## How to use it?